 Hip pain occurs when your joints around the hip become inflamed.
 This can be the result of a number of injuries.
 You may have strained your hip flexor or suffer from tendonitis.

 Or, you may have osteoarthritis.
-But it’s also possible that you have a stress fracture.
+It’s also possible that you have a stress fracture.
 Another culprit, while not as common, is a tear in the cartilage lining the hip joint.

 When you’re dealing with hip flexor tendonitis, you have likely pulled and injured your psoas muscle.
 This deep hip muscle is attached to a tendon.
 When you’ve overextended this tendon, it tugs on the iliac bone, resulting in inflammation.